pinochiooo8/cse15l-lab-reports/Lab1.md

 [user@sahara ~]$ pwd
 /home
 ```

-    (b)  using the `cd` command with a path to a directory as an argument.
+1.(b)  using the `cd` command with a path to a directory as an argument.
     The working directory was `/home/lecture1` when the command was run.
 I don't get any output because the `cd` command successfully runs, it changes the working directory from
    `/home` to `/home/lecture1`.
 The output is not an error.